There are five main divisions:

 1. Budget Section

 Central Tibetan Administration budgetary cycle follows one of the comprehensive and institutionalized procedures.
-This section hold a vital role in the CTA`s budgetary cycle including planning, coordination and supervision.
+This section holds a vital role in the CTA`s budgetary cycle, including planning, coordination and supervision.
 It monitors the expenditure flow from the allocated budget of each Department and maintains its overall account.
 It is also responsible for monitoring the fiscal position of the CTA and it regulates the flow of revenue to the Administration.

 2. Expenditure Section: